 Make sure to bring a camera bag or backpack for when you go on excursions and hunt for northern lights.
 It’s also important to have a bag that is insulated and has protection for your camera.

-Section 3: Miscellaneous Must Haves
+Miscellaneous Must Haves

 Aside from clothing and camera gear, there are a few other essentials that will make your Lapland trip more comfortable and enjoyable.
 These items help combat the cold, protect against the elements, and keep you feeling good throughout your adventure.